edot14/LaravelFinalProject/README.md

         composer install
         npm install

-    // If you get this error after running npm run dev:
+If you get this error after running npm run dev:

 'vite' is not recognized as an internal or external command

 That means dependencies haven't been installed yet.

-    // Run this command:
+Run this command:

         npm install

 3. Set Up the .env File

 Laravel needs a .env file for environment config.
 If it’s missing:

         cp .env.example .env

 Then generate your application key:

         php artisan key:generate

 If you get this error:

-    // file_get_contents(.env): Failed to open stream: No such file or directory
+"file_get_contents(.env): Failed to open stream: No such file or directory"

-    // It means the .env file was not copied or created.
+It means the .env file was not copied or created.
 Run the cp command above.

-4. Set Up SQLite Database (Optional if using SQLite) If you're using SQLite and get this error:
+4. Set Up SQLite Database (Optional if using SQLite)

+If you're using SQLite and get this error:

-    // Database file at path [.../database/database.sqlite] does not exist.
+"Database file at path [.../database/database.sqlite] does not exist."

 Create the database file:

-    # From the project root
+From the project root

         type nul > database/database.sqlite

 Or manually:

-Go to /database
+- Go to /database

-Create a file named database.sqlite
+- Create a file named database.sqlite

-Then update .env:
+- Then update .env:

         DB_CONNECTION=sqlite
         DB_DATABASE=./database/database.sqlite

-Now run:
+- Now run:

         php artisan migrate

-In another terminal, start Vite:
+- In another terminal, start Vite:

         npm run dev.

-Final set up includes:
+- Final set up includes:

         npm run dev
         php artisan serve